This organization shall be known as the SuffolkCounty Court Employees Association, Inc. (hereinafter the “SCCEA” or“Association”).

 a) The Secretary Treasurer shall have charge of all funds of the Association, which shall be deposited in banks and/or financial institutions as soon as possible.

 b) The Secretary Treasurer shall keep a record of all monies received and disbursed by the Association.
 The Secretary Treasurer shall have authority to co-sign checks and shall keep a record of vouchers for a three (3) year period as evidence of disbursements.
 The Secretary Treasurer shall also keep a detailed record of the mileage of any Association-leased vehicles (if any).
 Evidence that such a vehicle has been used for non-Association purposes shall be promptly reported to an Executive Officer or other member of the Board of Delegates.
 If such non-Association use is verified by a simple majority vote of the Board of Delegates after a discussion of the evidence, the driver who used such vehicle for non-Association purposes shall pay to the Association the sum of $1.00 for each mile deemed driven for personal purposes.
 A failure to pay such sum will be deemed misconduct and will subject such member to removal from office.

-c) The Secretary Treasurer shall make a financial report at all regular meetings and maintain a roster of names, addresses, and e-mail addresses of Members.
+c) The Secretary Treasurer shall make a financial report at all regular meetings.

 - Section 5.
 Duties of the Recording Secretary

 a) The Recording Secretary is the recording officer of the Association and the custodian of the minutes of the Association.

 b) The Recording Secretary shall maintain/update the SCCEA database, shall maintain/update all necessary forms for the SCCEA website, and shall keep accurate up-to-date records of the Delegates and the Members they represent including but not limited to names and email addresses of Members.